Characters: Game Of Thrones House Arryn

 - Social Climber: To the point of forming an entire philosophy revolving around it.
 Along with Bronn, a character who has consistently gone from strength to strength.
 At the start, he was "Master of Coin" and a petty Lord, but by Season 3, he's Lord Paramount of the Trident and Harrenhal, and is given leave by the Crown to marry Lysa Arryn, the widow of an entire region, which by marriage would make him one of the High Lords of Westeros.
 And there's no indication that he plans to stop there.

 - The Sociopath: According to Varys.
 Littlefinger proves him right by delivering Ros to be used by Joffrey for target practice.
+Otherwise, he's an entirely self-motivated snake of a man who is indirectly responsible for the deaths of thousands just so he can become more like the people he hates.

 - Sssssnake Talk: More subtle than most examples, but yes.
 It's become much more pronounced as of late, especially in his talks with Sansa, when he borders on Large Ham.